pujitha-vasanth/us-universities-pca/README.md

 # Dataset:
 The Education dataset contains information on various colleges in USA.
 It contains the following information:

-Names: Names of various universities and colleges
+Names: Names of various universities and colleges <br>
 Apps: Number of applications received
 Accept: Number of applications accepted
 Enroll: Number of new students enrolled